ZhangSteven/tradefile_11490/README.md

 2. Add these trades to an accumulated trade file.

 ## Caution
-When the conversion program run multiple times on the same 11490 daily trade file (the input), it should not accumulate multiple times on the accmulated trade file.
+When the conversion program run multiple times on the same 11490 daily trade file (the input), it should modify the accmulated trade file only once.